DiogoGomes14/TVVS_Integration/README.md

-# TVVS_Integration
-TVVS - Integration testing
+# Software Testing, Verification and Validation - Integration testing

 This repository was used to test Travis CI for the course TVVS (Software Testing, Verification and Validation).